Jaseyacey/sportsScoreboard/README.md

 1. Clone the project
 2. Run `npm install`
 3. Run `npx tsc && npm start &&  npx jest worldCupBoard.spec.js` in the root directory of the project

+# The src directory contains the logic for the terminal output.